tejas7535/storybookM3/libs/shared/ui/label-value/README.md

 ### Prerequisites

-As this lib depends on [Tailwind](https://tailwindcss.com/docs), it is necessary to import the following styles in your app's `styles.scss` as shown in the recommended order:
+As this lib depends on [Tailwind](https://tailwindcss.com/docs).
+Material Icons should not used from CDN but installed e.g. with [https://fontsource.org/docs/icons/material-icons]().
+It is necessary to import the following styles in your app's `styles.scss` as shown in the recommended order:

 ``` scss
 /***************************************************************************************************